phoenixframework/phoenix/guides/ecto.md

 ["user1@example.com", "user2@example.com"]
 ```

 First, we imported `Ecto.Query`, which imports the `from` macro of Ecto's Query DSL.
-Next, we built a query which selects all the email addresses in our user's table.
+Next, we built a query which selects all the email addresses in our users table.
 Let's try another example.

 ```console
 iex)> Repo.one(from u in User, where: ilike(u.email, "%1%"),